Call for papers for a new collection of essays: “Second Nature: Reproduction and the Artificial in Art, Science and New Media”

 The anthology theme draws upon the Cultures of Reproduction seminar, chaired by Jenny Sundén, held at the ACSIS (Advanced Cultural Studies Institute of Sweden) conference 2005, Norrkoping, Sweden, and on the body of research under development by Rolf Hughes and architect Pablo Miranda in the research project “Auto-Poeisis and Design: Authorship and Generative Strategies”, funded by the Swedish National Research Council (Vetenskapsrådet) 2005-2007.
 The anthology will be co-edited by Rolf Hughes and Jenny Sundén.

 Deadline for submission of abstracts: 9 January 2006.
 Response from editors: 6 February 2006.
 Final drafts due: 24 April 2006.
-Please mail proposals (as a Word or Adobe PDF attachment) to: rolf . and .
+Please mail proposals (as a Word or Adobe PDF attachment) to: rolf .email@example.com and firstname.lastname@example.org.
 Or hard copy to: Dr. Jenny Sundén, Media Technology and Graphic Arts, KTH Royal Institute of Technology, Lindstedtsvägen 7, SE-100 44 Stockholm, Sweden. , Phone: +46 8 790 60 11

 Rolf Hughes is senior researcher at the School of Architecture, Royal Institute of Technology, Stockholm, for the project Auto-poiesis and design: authorship and generative strategies.
 He holds the UK’s first Ph.D. in Creative and Critical Writing (funded by the British Academy) from the University of East Anglia and has co-edited two collections of interdisciplinary essays: The Book of Models: Essays on Ceremonies, Metaphor and Performance (Open University, UK: 1998, reprinted 2003) and Hybrid Thought (Open University, UK: 2003).
 His research interests include interdisciplinary methodologies, practice-based research, authorship and automated or generative forms of cultural production, and the challenge of innovation within the culture of the copy.
 He is currently co-editing a collection of essays on “Architecture and Authorship” for the collaborative research project Architecture and its Mythologies with Katja Grillner and Timothy Anstey, and teaching a course at Konstfack on originality, identity and experience design with Ronald Jones, artist and professor of Interdisciplinary Studies, entitled “The End of Me: Innovation and Post-Human Creativity”.